mbusby/ComplexityByStartPosition/README.md

 You have to make the rarefaction plot yourself.
 This is easy and can be done in Excel, R, or Matlab.
 The easiest way is to open your rarefactionData.txt file in Excel and make a scatter plot with connected dots.

-Here is a plot that combines the outputs of three rarefactionData.txt files in one plot.
+The file GoodVsBadLibraries.png shows an example a plot that combines the outputs of three rarefactionData.txt files in one plot.
 You can see that the bad libraries are much less complex and ran out of information after fewer than a million reads.

-It dumps a hash map into memory.
-It might segment fault if you have more read positions than memory available so make sure you give it enough memory.

 *Useage:
  * ./ComplexityByStartPos -bam /FolderWhereAlignmentIs/myAlignment.bam -out ./output -points 30